AmirMohammadKomijani/TestGit/README.md

-this is the training to review the git.
+this is the training to review the git and we have another files.